Nvidia’s Vera Rubin Revolution: Why These 3 Korean AI Semiconductor Stocks Are Poised for a Supercycle

 Agentic AI: The Second Coming of DRAM

-While HBM (High Bandwidth Memory) has been the focus of 2024, the Rubin era will trigger a explosion in demand for DDR5 and CXL (Compute Express Link) technologies.
-Unlike GPUs which use HBM, the increasing number of CPUs requires massive amounts of standard DRAM.
-Samsung Electronics (KRX: 005930) and SK Hynix (KRX: 000660) are now entering a 'perfect management environment' where every line—HBM, DDR5, and LPDDR5X—will be running at maximum margins.
+While HBM (High Bandwidth Memory) has occupied the center stage of 2024, the Rubin supercycle will trigger an explosion in demand for DDR5 and CXL (Compute Express Link) technologies.
+As CPUs require increasingly massive amounts of standard high-speed DRAM to support autonomous agentic workflows, these Korean giants are entering a "perfect management environment" where all memory product lines—HBM, DDR5, and LPDDR5X—will operate at high-utilization, maximum-margin levels.

-Conclusion: Positioning for 2026
+Conclusion: Positioning for 2026 and Beyond

 Popular posts from this blog